miangoar/AI-driven-protein-design/databases/readme.md

 | [PlasmidScope](https://plasmid.deepomics.org/) |   852,600 plasmid sequences with annotations and structures |

 # Viral databases
+Databases for sequence and structures derived from viruses
 | Name | Description |
 |-----------|-----------|
 | [bfvd](https://bfvd.steineggerlab.workers.dev/) |  DB of protein structures from viruses |